nene/komoot-challenge/README.md

 Send us the sources as zip file, a link to the hosted solution and what you have learned while developing.

+## Design decisions

+- Using plain CSS as the recommendation was to avoid 3rd party components.
+  Normally I would opt to using styled-components library.
+- All values in CSS are hard-coded.
+  For such a small project it shouldn't matter much, though normally I would at least declare all colors as named constants.